Shopify/go-storage/README.md

 type FS interface {
 	Walker

-	// Open opens an existing file in the filesystem.
+	// Open opens an existing file at path in the filesystem.
+Callers must close the
+	// File when done to release all underlying resources.
 	Open(ctx context.Context, path string) (*File, error)

 	// Create makes a new file in the filesystem.
 Callers must close the